rachelbaker/bootstrapwp-Twitter-Bootstrap-for-WordPress/README.md

 __Functions.php__

+*	Improved file structure and comments

 *	Added bootstrap-responsive.css to bootstrapwp_css_loader function

 *	Added application.js to bootstrapwp_js_loader function and removed tablesorter.js

 *	Revised pagination section to use ul class="pager" instead of div id="pagination"

 *	Revised sidebars to use div element as widget wrapper instead of aside element

 *	Changed widget titles to h4 instead of h3 elements

+*	Added catch_that_image function to grab the first image in blog posts

+*	Added support for post-thumbnails and added image sizes for Boostrap image thumbnails

 __Page-JSGuide.php__

 *	Updated Javascript Guide Template to match content from Bootstrap javascript.html file

 __Footer.php__

 *	Removed jQuery onload functions that are now all called in application.js

 *	Added jQuery append function to automatically apply b class="caret" to dropdown menu items in navbar

 __Style.css__